thiagofnc/veritas-tool/README.md

 - this is not a full elaborating Verilog/SystemVerilog compiler
 - advanced SystemVerilog coverage is still incomplete
-- direction inference is still heuristic in some cases, so unknown-flow edges can remain
+- some direction inference is still heuristic, so unknown-flow edges can remain
-- dense modules can still produce visually busy graphs
+- very dense modules can still become visually busy even with aggregation/schematic routing
-- the UI project picker is not yet a general folder browser
+- the UI project picker is still preset-path based rather than a true filesystem browser
-- the UI is still browser-served, not packaged as a desktop app
+- the UI is browser-served, not packaged as a desktop application

 ## Generated Files